crzhang94/calculator/README.md

-# calculator
+# Calculator
-Simple calculator created with HTML/CSS/JS as part of The Odin Project curriculum.
+Simple calculator created with HTML/CSS/JS as part of The Odin Project's Foundations curriculum.

+Live preview link:

-Approximate time spent:
+## Approximate time spent
--1 hr basic html and css setup and function for 4 math operators
+* Running: 7 hours

+## Skills learned

+## Note
+* This is not responsive to mobile or tablet devices and is best viewed on a computer in a full sized window
+* I plan to come back and add additional features once I have learned more